siangooding/cwi/CWI Sequence Labeller/README.md

 This github contains the state-of-the-art complex word identification (CWI) models from Gooding and Kochmar (2019).

-In order to run the CWI models, you will need to download the original sequence labeller from this repository: https://github.com/marekrei/sequence-labeler

 # Usage

 Additional functions for the CWI models are available in [complex_word.py](complex_word.py).
-Please refer to the [Example notebook](Example.ipynb) for details on how to use the models.
+Please refer to the [Example notebook](example.ipynb) for details on how to use the models.

 # Dataset